s7u512/NSSO-77-SAS/README.md

 These R scripts were developed as a personal project to learn sample survey estimation using [R](https://www.r-project.org/about.html) and [RStudio](https://github.com/rstudio/rstudio).
 The scripts were heavily influenced by my friend [Deepak's work on the same topic](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
 I started out trying to replicate his work from scratch.
 However, I have ended up deviating enough to not be able to call it a fork anymore, and therefore decided to create my own repository.

+I have written a [primer on the process](https://fas.org.in/nsso-survey-sas-2019-using-r-for-beginners/) undertaken here, that will be of use to beginners.

-The scripts are simple and heavily commented to be useful to beginners.
+The scripts here are simple and heavily commented to be useful to beginners.
 Read the [instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/00_Instructions.md) to get started.

 These scripts are designed to estimate the results of the Situation Assessment Survey of Agricultural Households conducted by NSSO in 2019 - also known as _*NSS 77 th Round for Schedule- 33.1, January 2019 – December 2019,(Land and Livestock Holding of Households and Situation Assessment of Agricultural Households)*_.
 Unit-level data along with a report was published by the National Statistical Office in September 2021.